iesl/box-training-methods/icml2024/README.md

 This file gets utilized by the `train_vector_sim` entrypoint, which loads it and retrieves the corresponding learning rate and negative weight to use, depending on the run's hyperparameters.

-Finally, change to the next directory for running the experiments:
+Finally, change to the next directory for running the experiments on synthetic graphs:

 ```
-cd ../2_run_experiments
+cd ../2_synthetic_graphs
 ```

-## Run tbox experiments
+## Run tbox synthetic graphs experiments

 Create the sweep for all `tbox` experiments: